Ctenophorus mckenziei: Distribution

-Ctenophorus mckenziei has been identified and collected from a limited number of locations that are distinguished within 2 minor regions in Western Australia and South Australia.
+Ctenophorus mckenziei has been identified and collected from a limited number of locations that are distinguished within two minor regions in Western Australia and South Australia.
 Originally, during the 1984 Nullarbor survey in South Australia, it was first recorded at two separate sites that were 3–4 km away from each other within the Yalata Indigenous Protected Area (IPA).
 It was further recorded during the 1987 DEH Biological Survey in the Yellabinna Region at an equally small number of sites just a few kilometres to the east of the IPA.
-This total of 6 sites in which the lizard has been found within the IPA, attributed to 2 in 1984 and another 4 in 2007–08, are all within 10–12 km of each other, which justifies the rare status of the lizard.
+This total of six sites in which the lizard has been found within the IPA, attributed to two in 1984 and another for in 2007–2008, are all within 10–12 km of each other, which justifies the rare status of the lizard.
 C. mckenziei has also been identified as living within a small area inland from Israelite Bay, Western Australia.
 Due to inaccessibility to the habitat of the lizard as a result of isolation from major population centres, it restricts visitation and research projects which limits the ability for study and knowledge of this species to expand, thus hypothesising a larger range of habitat within the SA/WA region.